What Makes AML BitCoin Theft Resistant?

-- The AML BitCoin transaction system employs multi-factor authentication for every AML BitCoin transaction.
+- The AML BitCoin transaction system will employ a multi-factor authentication for every AML BitCoin transaction.

-This compulsory multifactor authentication requires a credential for identity proof, a sender’s private key for signing a transaction, and an NAC’s private key for signing a transaction.
+This compulsory multifactor authentication will require a credential for identity proof, a sender’s private key for signing a transaction, and NAC’s private key for signing a transaction.

-- As this multifactor authentication is compulsory, this increases the security level for protection from theft.
+- As this multifactor authentication will be compulsory, this will increase the security level for protection from theft.

 In contrast, most cryptocurrencies, such as Bitcoin, only require one private key from a coin holder for signing a transaction.
 Hackers can easily steal the private key of a targeted account through hacking the coin holder’s computer devices.
 A cryptocurrency user (e.g. Bitcoin user) may use a multisignature wallet to increase the security level.
 However, cryptocurrency users usually are reluctant to do so.
 Furthermore, none of the multisignature wallets on the market requires identity proof.

 Identity-linked AML BitCoin address for sending and receiving AML BitCoin

 - The anonymous nature of Bitcoin as well as other cryptocurrencies such as Ether allows hackers to steal the cryptocurrencies without being identified.
 For example, anyone, including hackers, can create an anonymous Bitcoin address to receive Bitcoin.

-- In contrast, NAC’s proprietary technology (patent pending) only allows people whom have their identities verified to possess any AML BitCoin address.
+- In contrast, NAC’s proprietary technology (patent pending) will only allow people who have their identities verified to possess any AML BitCoin address.

 - If a hacker attempts to steal any AML BitCoin, the hacker must first have an AML BitCoin address for receiving any stolen AML BitCoin.

-- If there is any AML BitCoin addresses that have been used to receive the stolen AML BitCoin, NAC can easily identify the owners of those AML BitCoin addresses and track where the stolen AML BitCoin has gone.
+- If there are any AML BitCoin addresses that have been used to receive the stolen AML BitCoin, NAC will easily be able to identify the owners of those AML BitCoin addresses and track where the stolen AML BitCoin has gone.

 - Those identity-linked AML BitCoin addresses will also allow NAC to trace and track any person who is using AML BitCoin in financing any illicit activities, such as money laundering.

 Privately Regulated Public Blockchain

-- The AML BitCoin transaction system involves a privately regulated public blockchain (patent pending).
+- The AML BitCoin transaction system will involve a privately regulated public blockchain (patent pending).